Viktor Bannikov: Club

 Bannikov was born in one of the villages in Zhytomyrschyna, Ukrainian SSR, to ethnic Russian parents.
 He started his career with Avanhard Zhytomyr.
 In 1959 Lev Misozhnik, the coach of the local Avanhard Chernihiv football team, was fascinated Victor so much that he gladly agreed to try himself in a new capacity.
 Finally make a decision in favor of football, according to Viktor Bannikov, he was forced by purely mundane considerations.
 He made his debut at the age of 20 in the Soviet Second League, an impressive achievement considering many teams still preferred an experienced pair of hands between the sticks.
 In the mean time the team changed the name to Desna Chernihiv.
 In 1961 he moved to Kyiv where he spent 8 years of his playing career for Dynamo.
 During this time he was considered one of the best players, and together with Dynamo he won the championships in 1967 and 1968.
 Also he was the member of the Soviet national team that took fourth place at the 1966 FIFA World Cup.
 As the member of the Kyivan club he also was the holder of the Soviet Cup in 1964 and 1966.
 In 1968, he made a record that never was broken in the Soviet football by goalkeeping for 1122 minutes without conceding a single goal.
 In 1972 now with Torpedo Moscow he also won the Soviet Cup competition.

 International

-In his 14 international representations for his country he allowed 13 goals and won only six of them.
-His first game for USSR national team was on 29 November 1964 against Bulgaria which was ties at nil.
+In his 14 international representations for his country, he allowed 13 goals and won only six of them.
+Over his international career, Bannikov served as a back-up goalkeeper for such footballers like Lev Yashin and Anzor Kavazashvili.

+His first game for USSR national team was on 29 November 1964 against Bulgaria which was tied at nil.
+The national team went on a brief tour in Balkans playing against Yugoslavia and Bulgaria.
+The game against Bulgaria was the last official match for the Soviet team in 1964.

 The most disastrous game came against Sweden in 1972 where he allowed three(!) goals and was substituted.
 The game was tied at four, and it was his last game on the international level.
 Having a great career at the club level, his international record was kind of shaky.
 His best game for the national team was against Wales at home grounds in 1965 (2–1 win).
 Bannikov lost only a single game when the national team yielded to Brazil at home in 1965 (0–3).